-At the time of the National Living Wage’s announcement, the UK Government set a target for it to reach around £9 per hour by 2020.
-However, the actual rate of National Living Wage increases is determined by the independent Low Pay Commission, who take into account inflation and feedback from employers.
+At the time of the National Living Wage announcement, the UK Government set a target for it to reach around £9 per hour by 2020.
+However, any increase in the actual rate of the National Living Wage is determined by the independent Low Pay Commission, that take into account inflation and feedback from employers.

 National Minimum Wage

-The precursor to National Living Wage, the Minimum Wage now only applies to people in employment who are aged 16-24 or are first-year apprentices.
-The rates are:
+The precursor to National Living Wage, the National Minimum Wage now only applies to people in employment who are aged 16-24, or are first-year apprentices.

 |Age||Minimum Wage, per hour|

-*The apprentice rate applies to all apprentices aged 16-18, and apprentices aged 19 and above who are in the first year of their apprenticeship.
-From their second year, apprentices aged 19 and above must be paid the Minimum or Living Wage applicable to their age.
+*Apprentice Rate.
+The Apprentice rate will apply to Apprentices aged 16 to 18 and those aged 19 and over in the first year of their apprenticeship.
+All other apprentices are entitled to the National Minimum Wage for their age.